Fellowship in Psychosomatic Medicine (Consultation-Liaison Psychiatry)

 Didactics and Supervision

-The full-time faculty supervises all clinical work, teaching, administrative, liaison and academic activities.
-In addition there are several formal didactics.
+There are several formal didactics.
 The first is a 22 week-long course on C-L psychiatry.
 Experts in this field are invited as guest lecturers for this course to complement our own faculty.
 The areas covered in this course include:

 Introduction to Psychosomatic Medicine: History and Overview